mkishi1221/create_names_v2/README.md

 4. Names do not contain "keyword scores" anymore
     a.
 As mentioned in "keyword_generator.py", this value could be revived in the future with more research and development.

+5. Names contain a list of keywords - this list is generated out of keywords used in multiple names creating identical names.

 ## classes.algorithm.py

 ### major changes
 1. Uses the new algorithm class from ng_back_end repo
 2. Components are stored in a list of component/modifier pairs
+3. Added the new "Component" class
+    a.
+Algorithm "component"s are a list of these objects

 ## classes.keyword.py